-The pandemic has changed most people’s view of finances.
-From how we manage our money to how we put our dollars to work in support of our communities, causes and passions, 2020 has put a lot into perspective.
-We’ve persevered through several economic and social curveballs this year and it has shown us that the investment landscape is changing.
-Today, we can align our values and interests with our portfolio by focusing on environmental, social and corporate governance (ESG) investing.
+We’ve persevered through several economic and social curveballs in the past few years and we continually see the investment landscape changing.
+Today, we can align our values and interests with our portfolio by focusing on environmental, social esg investing and corporate governance (ESG) investing.

 ESG investing is all about investing in funds that support sustainable resource use, equity and ethics and is a type of investing that more and more investors are leaning into.
-Sustainable funds saw a record inflow the first quarter of 2020, accounting for $250 billion as of June 2020, according to Morningstar‡.
+Sustainable funds saw a record inflow in 2021, accounting for $69.2 billion in net inflows, according to Morningstar‡ — a 35% increase over 2020.
 For those interested in exploring more about this growing investment segment, we’ve pulled together some of our top articles on the topic into a comprehensive guide.

 ESG portfolios can provide investors a way to align their social and ethical values with their investment practices.
 Increasing demand has helped this investment arena grow significantly in the last few years, with more growth expected.
 Start with exploring the different areas – environmental, social and governance – and dig deeper into the common myths you may have heard regarding performance, scope and costs.
 These investments are managed with the same rigor as the rest of your portfolio, which means regular evaluation of the fund holdings, including the underlying funds, from both a risk perspective and an ESG screen to ensure these practices are being followed as time goes on.

-For more on this topic, watch the most recent UMB ESG webinar.
+For more on this topic, watch our ESG webinar:

 UMB has provided faith-based socially responsible investing for our clients for more than 20 years.
 So, a values approach to investing is not new—but it has evolved.
 The team at UMB pays special attention to industry trends, including the upcoming large wealth transfer to women and millennials—two groups that are very interested in ESG investing.
 UMB has focused on making sure that we provide relevant and meaningful products and services to our clients, and ESG investing is an investment option worth more research.
 This included constructing a full suite of ESG portfolios that span across risk tolerances and asset classes.

-ESG continues to expand as it enters its renaissance, and we expect interest to grow‡ into 2021 – not despite the pandemic or recent social shifts – but because of them.
+ESG continues to expand as it enters its renaissance – not despite the pandemic or recent social shifts – but because of them.
 In times like these, community support and sustainability tend to become more important to individual investors rather than less.
 And with data now supporting ESG investing’s performance when stacked up against traditional portfolios, more investors are taking a closer look at these funds and opportunities.

 Interested in learning more about our Private Wealth Management division?
 With UMB, you have a guiding partner from financial advising and wealth building strategies, to retirement and legacy preservation plans.